Magic Desk: Legacy

 Despite the mixed reviews, the first Magic Desk proved popular in the home, exposing many purchasers to their first graphical user interface.
 This popularity prompted Commodore to consider subsequent cartridges.
-In late 1983, while the company had been making progress with designing their TED computer—known from its release as the Commodore Plus/4—executives proposed porting Magic Desk from the 64 to the TED.
+In late 1983, while the company had been making progress with designing their TED computer—known from its release as the Plus/4—executives proposed porting Magic Desk from the 64 to the TED.
 Commodore recommissioned Feagans and Finkel to develop such a port; the former hired four engineers to assist in development of the so-called Magic Desk II.
 Finkel had to confine the code to 32 KB while adding the functionality promised by the phone, calculator, spreadsheet, and Rolodex icons.
 Feagans additionally worked even more closely with Wiggins' team to add speech capability.
 The integral speech synthesis chip of the proposed 364 variant of the TED computer would take advantage of this capability, although the chip's limited vernacular proved difficult to circumvent.

 Magic Desk II was previewed at the winter 1984 CES.
 It was built in to the proposed mid-level variant of the TED computer, the 264.
 Commodore's exhibition revolved around the 264 and Magic Desk, with Jim Butterfield showing their features to attendees.
 Despite the exhibition, Commodore executives ended up scrapping the 364, renaming the 264 as the Plus/4, and abandoning Magic Desk II, instead using Tri Micro's 3-Plus-1 productivity software.
 According to Finkel, accountants at Commodore projected low demand for a Plus/4 with Magic Desk II.
 The original Magic Desk release, however, did end up propelling the image of the still-popular Commodore 64 from a gaming-only machine to one with the potential for productivity.
 Berkeley Softworks revisited the notion of a graphical user interface for the Commodore 64 with their GEOS operating system released in 1986.
 Unlike the original Magic Desk's limited feature set, GEOS supported third-party applications, allowing for seemingly endless capabilities.

 A ROM image of a Magic Desk II prototype for the Commodore 64—complete with functional calculator, spreadsheet, and Rolodex address book—surfaced online in August 2021.